“Waylaid on the road

 “Knock yourselves out,” Edie smiled stiffly, clearing the air but not the tension.
 She shot me a quick glare, then gestured Diana to her side with a case-hardened rise of the brow.
-“We working girls will hold down the fort, keep a look-out for that grisly killer up at the park.”
+“We working girls will hold down the fort, keep eyes and noses peeled for that psycho killer from up at the park.”

 “Yes, until later, Sydney,” Diana smiled blandly, offering us some 9-grain slices on a paper New Years party plate.
 “We still must hear all about your devil-may-care holiday travels.
-In the meantime, you didn’t happen to leave your spare keys lying around, did you?”
+Incidentally, do those happen to be your keys on the front table?”

-“No, no way, not that I can remember, anyway,” Syd squeezed Diana’s chilly shoulder, Edie fixing on my fleeting eye.
+“Not that I can remember,” Syd squeezed Diana’s chilly shoulder, Edie fixing on my fleeting eye.
+“But then, I’d already popped a little ’Lude before coming in the front door—you know, after such a long road trip.”
 There we left them, co-stirring the oatmeal, one curious duad, indivisible.

 “Ah, don’t let Edie rattle you,” she sneered, shedding her robe to merely tangerine bra and panties without missing a beat.
 “She’s just raggin’ because her lumberjack boyfriend won’t come back from Oregon and sweep her away from all this…now where did I leave those keys…”

-“Roger that,” I said, snatching up Syd’s pearly Princess phone the moment she hit the bathroom, for a quick cash call to Moon—a little Western reUnion for the road.
+“Roger that,” I said, now trying to figure what she really thought, what she knew, was actually making of all this—otherwise keeping mum and numb.
+Instead, I snatched up Syd’s pearly Princess phone the moment she hit the bathroom, for a quick cash call back to Moon—a little Western reUnion for the road.
 Yep, just punch in some 303 numbers and brrddt…brrddt…brrddtt…

 “Speaketh…” The gruff, muffled voice had a half-chewed mouthful, saying a mouthful.

 Speaketh?
 CLICK.
-I hung up moments before Sydney returned for her bag.
-Who the hell was that guy?
+I hung up moments before Syd returned for her bag.
+Who the hell was that?